 The $59 version from Frontier is probably the only one worth considering.
 But I’m picky about paying fees and given the lack or benefits and low rewards that come with it, it’s not exactly impressing me.

 Over the past few years a number of non-branded travel cards have hit the market that are pretty enticing.
-They earning you points/miles that you can spend on any airfare purchase.
-My favorite among these are the Chase Sapphire Preferred and the AmEx Premier Rewards Gold.
-The drawback is they have annual fees, but I think they’re worth it for many people.
+They earn you points/miles that you can spend on any airfare purchase.
+My favorite among these are the Chase Sapphire Preferred and the American Express Premier Rewards Gold.
+The drawback is they have annual fees, so you must consider whether the benefits make sense for your needs and spending patterns.
 You can go here to see my reviews and suggested sign-up offers.